-The number of gay hotspots in Lisbon is growing every year.
-From daytime cafés to post-dinner bars, to clubs for dancing and frolicking (to Europe's most beautiful gay beach), there's a place for you in Bairro Alto or neighboring Principe Real.
+From daytime cafés to post-dinner bars, to clubs for dancing and frolicking (to Europe's most beautiful gay beach), there's a place for you in Lisbon, especially in Bairro Alto or neighboring Principe Real.

-Below is a list of the city's gay hangouts, while for the complete information about gay and lesbian Lisbon, see the Lisbon gay and lesbian guide.
+Below is a list of the city's gay hangouts, and for the complete information about gay and lesbian Lisbon, see the Lisbon gay and lesbian guide.

 For other nightlife options see our bars and clubs sections.
 Remember that everything starts very late and often doesn't end until the sun rises.

-For local gay guys, this is one of the first stops after dinner.
-It is a spacious old tavern with a casual, down-to-earth atmosphere, although most prefer to grab a drink and stand outside and watch the world go by.
-A Lisbon classic.
+For decades, this has been one of the first stops after dinner.
+It's a spacious old tavern with a casual, down-to-earth atmosphere, although most prefer to grab a drink and stand outside and watch the world go by.
+Although it's now mostly straight, it remains a Lisbon classic.